Qualifier Garin beats Ruud at Indian Wells; Norrie advances

 “I think I started playing a little bit smarter, getting a little bit more depth on my shots,” Pegula said.
 “Everything got a little bit better, but she came out playing really well.
 I was pretty frustrated but she’s a great player.”

-Pegula, who edged Camila Giorgi in her opening match, advances to face either Petra Kvitova or Jelena Ostapenko.
+Pegula, who edged Camila Giorgi in her opening match, advances to face Petra Kvitova, who beat Jelena Ostapenko 0-6, 6-0, 6-4.

+No. 6 seed Coco Gauff, playing on the eve of her 19th birthday, eased past Linda Noskova of the Czech Republic 6-4, 6-3 in a showdown of teenagers to advance to face Sweden’s Rebecca Peterson, who beat Switzerland’s Jil Teichmann 3-6, 6-3, 6-1.

+“I felt a little pressure coming in in today’s match, to be honest with you, because of the age thing, which I’ve never thought about that in the past,” said Gauff, who moved into the round of 16 in the Southern California desert for the first time.

 Seventh-seeded Maria Sakkari beat No. 27 Anhelina Kalinina 3-6, 6-2, 6-4.
 Sakkari, who reached the final last year, advanced to the round of 16 for the third time in five career BNP Paribas Open appearances.
-The Greek player will face either Karolina Pliskova or Veronika Kudermetova in the round of 16.
+The Greek player will face No. 17 seed Karolina Pliskova, who breezed past No. 11 seed Veronika Kudermetova 6-1, 7-5.

-Switzerland’s Jil Teichmann backed up her second-round upset of ninth-seeded Belinda Bencic with a 6-3, 3-6, 6-1 win over Sweden’s Rebecca Peterson to reach the round of 16 for the first time.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports